microverseinc/readme-template/README.md

 In order to run this project you need:
 - A code editor (preferably VSCode)
 - A browser
-- Node.js (to run javascript files locally)
+- Node.js (version 12 or higher to run javascript files locally)
 - LiveServer (to load javascript modules)
+- npm (version 6 or higher) or Yarn (version 1.22 or higher)

 <!--
 Example command: